-- At least 30 or more levels for a model top at 50 mb - For tops near 1 hPa (45-50km), 60 or more levels are required. - Ozone climatology becomes important above 30 hPa, where some or all of the ozone layer are included - Use RRTMG and CAM - For high tops < 50 hPa - vertical grid distance should not be larger than 1000 m (Radiation, microphysics, less accurate lateral BC) - If finer horizontal grid size is used, more levels will be needed in the vertical - Make sure dz < dx
+At least 30 or more levels for a model top at 50 mb

+- For high tops < 50 hPa - Stratosphere option for base state: Iso_temp=200 K. This prevents base state from becoming unrealistically cold. - Since V3.6.1, a positive lapse rate is allowed in stratosphere - For tops near 1 hPa (45-50km), 60 or more levels are required. - Ozone climatology becomes important above 30 hPa, where some or all of the ozone layer are included - Use RRTMG since CAM monthly ozone is available in RRTMG - Vertical grid distance should not be larger than 1000 m (Radiation, microphysics, less accurate lateral BC) - If finer horizontal grid size is used, more levels will be needed in the vertical - Make sure dz < dx